Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Metasploit/metscriptcom.md

-# Commands/scripts:
+# Commands/scripts

 To get into CLI:
 "msfconsole"
     - ls ping clear (linux commands that can be used with metspolit)

-# Setting Parameters:
+## Setting Parameters

 setg
     - You can use the setg command to set values that will be used for all modules.